SDN-SYN PoW: Adaptive Ingress-Aware Defense with Non-Interactive PoW Against Volumetric SYN Floods: SDN-SYN PoW Design and Implementation

-To ensure integrity and per-connection uniqueness, the hash input $p$ must bind immutable fields—source/destination IP addresses, source/destination TCP ports, and the nonce.
-This prevents replay across flows or spoofed sources; adding a coarse-grained timestamp further limits validity to a short window and mitigates precomputation.
+\paragraph{Hash Inputs.} { To ensure integrity and per-connection uniqueness, the hash input binds source/destination IP addresses, source/destination TCP ports, and the nonce.
+This prevents replay across flows or spoofed sources; adding a coarse-grained timestamp further limits validity to a short window and mitigates precomputation. }